ReeceKrisnata/Virtual-Environment-Manager/README.md

 # Virtual Environment Manager
 Virtual Environment Manager is a Windows batch script that automates the creation, activation, and management of Python virtual environments.
-It upgrades essential tools like pip, installs dependencies from a `requirements.txt` file, and handles errors with user-friendly notifications for smooth setup.
+It upgrades essential tools like `pip`, installs dependencies from a `requirements.txt` file, and handles errors with user-friendly notifications for smooth setup.

 ## Table of Contents
 1. [Overview](#overview)